Sapporo: Early history

 Before its establishment, the area occupied by Sapporo (Ishikari Plain, around Ishikari, Hokkaido) was home to indigenous Ainu settlements.
-In 1866, at the end of the Edo period, construction began on a canal through the area, encouraging a number of early settlers to establish Sapporo village.
+In 1866, at the end of the Edo period, construction began on a canal through the area, encouraging several early settlers to establish Sapporo village.
 In 1868, the officially recognized year celebrated as the "birth" of Sapporo, the new Meiji government concluded that the existing administrative center of Hokkaido, which at the time was the port of Hakodate, was in an unsuitable location for defense and further development of the island.
 As a result, it was determined that a new capital on the Ishikari Plain should be established.
-The plain itself provided an unusually large expanse of flat, well-drained land which is relatively uncommon in the otherwise mountainous geography of Hokkaido.
+The plain itself provided an unusually large expanse of flat, well-drained land, which is relatively uncommon in the otherwise mountainous geography of Hokkaido.

 During 1870–1871, Kuroda Kiyotaka, vice-chairman of the Hokkaido Development Commission (Kaitaku-shi), approached the American government for assistance in developing the land.
 As a result, Horace Capron, Secretary of Agriculture under President Ulysses S. Grant, became an oyatoi gaikokujin and was appointed as a special advisor to the commission.
-Construction began around Odori Park, which still remains as a green ribbon of recreational land bisecting the central area of the city.
-The city closely followed a grid plan with streets at right-angles to form city blocks.
-The continuing expansion of the Japanese into around Hokkaido continued, and the prosperity of Hokkaido and particularly its capital grew to the point that the Development Commission was deemed unnecessary and was abolished in 1882.
+Construction began around Odori Park, which remains as a green ribbon of recreational land bisecting the central area of the city.
+The city closely followed a grid plan with streets running at right angles to form city blocks.
 In 1871, the Hokkaidō Shrine was built in its current location as the Sapporo Shrine.